knix-microfunctions/knix/README.md

 ### Installing KNIX MicroFunctions on Kubernetes

-KNIX can be installed using helm charts.
-Assuming you have a Kubernetes cluster and Knative running, simply run the following command:
+KNIX can be installed using helm charts, assuming you have a Kubernetes cluster and Knative running.

 Please refer to the Helm package deployment [README](deploy/helm/microfunctions/README.md).